 Well, what about the socialization aspect?
 A dog or puppy does not need to be jumping on and sniffing at each other to be socialized.
 Simply being around other dogs, seeing them, hearing them, being able to smell as they move around is socialization.

 I also find that puppies can learn a lot from being around older and calmer dogs.
 The same thing goes for specialized small dog classes.
 You are not going to solve a small dog's fear of bigger dogs if you won't allow them in the same room!

 By training all breeds, sizes, and ages together, all of the dogs will benefit from the socialization.

 Most dogs are ready to move on from basic dog obedience training after about 10 weeks, so long as you have been practicing every day for at least 15 minutes to a half hour.

 Remember, it's not worth it to rush to the next level if your dog is not quite there yet.
-I don't believe a puppy or adult dog should continue to an intermediate level until they can at least do:
+I don't believe a puppy or adult dog should continue to more advanced training until they can at least do:

 Okay, ready to move up from basic dog obedience training?
 See what advanced dog training is all about!